tfeutren/Von-Koch-Flake/README.md

 ![Alt text](https://raw.githubusercontent.com/tfeutren/Von-Koch-Flake/master/VonKoch.png)
 - You can do that in different way, but I choose to take two lists of position X,Y about each point.
 - For example, at the beginning, i take **X = [0,1] & Y = [0,0]** and at the second itteration, you can add 3 point between the previous two.
-- Personally, if you want to try this alone, I advise you to take a pen and leaf, and pose the problem. *Good Luck !*
+- However, if you want to try this on your own, I advise you to take a pen and a piece of paper, and state the problem. *Good Luck !*

 ## Main function :zap:
 - This function generate the X & Y lists.